- Backed by the best

 Limited liability insurance is not an insurance policy specifically for the LLC as a business entity.
 Instead, it’s a type of business insurance that protects individual partners’ personal and private assets in a business.

-If you’re unsure whether or not you need this kind of insurance, this guide is designed to explain limited liability insurance: what it is, when you might need it, and what steps you can take to protect your business against liability claims.
+This guide explains limited liability insurance, including what it is, when you need it, and what steps you can take to protect yourself and your business against liability.

-Partners in the following kinds of businesses may want to consider limited liability insurance:
+Partners in the following types of businesses entities may want to consider limited liability insurance:

 - Multi-member LLCs

 Like any other type of coverage, the cost of LLC insurance is based on the risk you represent to an insurer.
 The more valuable your business and the riskier your operations, and if you have any prior claims, the more you expose a carrier to potential losses.

 Together, these factors are combined as part of a comprehensive underwriting process to determine your monthly or annual premiums for limited liability insurance.

 Depending on the specific protections included in your policy, the annual premiums for LLC insurance can range from several hundred to several thousand dollars per year.

 Limited liability insurance vs. general liability insurance

 If you already have other types of small business insurance, you may be wondering whether you need limited liability insurance, too.
 In some circumstances, limited liability insurance may overlap with the general liability and professional liability insurance you and your partners may have already placed to protect your company.